9 Ways Slow Food and Slow Travel Allow for Deeper Immersion

 rushing, stressfully packing in all the sights described

 in guidebooks full of must-see lists.
-It’s a time for slowing
+To be memorable and enjoyable, travel is a time to slow

 Similarly, food is an entirely different